Yoast/developer/docs/development/environment/setup-plugin-integration-tests.md

 Now you have your database, now we need to tell the test suite how to connect to it:

-1. In your `wordpress-depelop` clone, find the `wp-tests-config.php` file.
+1. In your `wordpress-develop` clone, find the `wp-tests-config.php` file.
 If it doesn't exist yet, copy `wp-tests-config-sample.php` and name it `wp-tests-config.php`.
 2. Find the block that looks like this
 	```
 		define( 'DB_NAME', 'youremptytestdbnamehere' );